 While attending Utah State University, she received a Critical Language Scholarship to study Indonesian, and later served as alumni ambassador for that program.
 Andrea has received the Milton R. Merrill Scholarship and UCR Chancellor’s Distinguished Fellowship (2014-2017).
 She continues to perform as a solo singer and as a member of the UCR Chamber Singers.
 When not reading, writing, or making music, Andrea enjoys exercising, knitting, and killing houseplants.
 Email: firstname.lastname@example.org

 Jesse Freedman is a PhD student in ethnomusicology.
-His research interests include the role of music journalism in the formation of cultural groups, electronic dance music, and pop music traditions in Latin America.
+His research interests include material anthropology and object studies as well as ethnographic approaches to archival research.
 Jesse holds a B.M. and M.M. in classical guitar performance from Guilford College and the University of Southern California respectively.
-Before coming to Riverside, Jesse was living in Brooklyn where he was working as a musician and teacher at the Westminster Conservatory of Music in Princeton, NJ.
-Jesse hopes to enter into the field of music journalism using ethnomusicology to develop alternative methods of investigation and criticism.
+Before coming to Riverside, Jesse was living in New York where he was working as a musician and teacher at the Westminster Conservatory of Music in Princeton, NJ.

 Owain Graham is a doctoral student in ethnomusicology at UCR.
 His research interests include indigeneity and ritual music in lowland South America.
 He is a recipient of the UCR Chancellor’s Distinguished Fellowship (2016-2017).